MistyCommunity/Documentation/src/content/docs/skills/introduction.md

 * you want to use JavaScript features that are not supported by Misty's JavaScript engine
 * your skill uses third-party services not yet supported by Misty's on-robot API

-Follow these links to learn more about Misty's on-robot JavaScript API:
+Follow these links to learn more about Misty's REST API:

 * [Architecture](../../../docs/skills/remote-command-architecture)
 * [Tutorials](../../../docs/skills/remote-command-tutorials)